kaymo4/helpy/README.md

-Helpy: A Modern Helpdesk Platform
+Cloned from Helpy: A Modern Helpdesk Platform
 ====================================

 Helpy is a modern help desk platform written in Ruby on Rails and released under the MIT license.
 The goal of Helpy is to power your support email and ticketing, integrate seamlessly with your app, and run an amazing customer helpcenter.